microbial-pangenomes-lab/panfeed/README.md

 	-g --gff
 Directory which contains all the GFF files.
 They must also contain the genome sequence and should be named the same as the panaroo .csv-header

+	-p --presence-absence
+Panaroo's gene_presence_absence.csv, which contains all the clustering information.

 	--targets
 File indicating, for which samples the k-mer positions should be logged. a simple text file containing the sample names suffices.